-Drew’s Observatory (1847-57), established by John Drew (1809-57) in the garden of his home in Southampton.
-Equipment was a 3¼-inch Jones transit of 1835, of 42-inch focal length, and the Beaufoy clock loaned by the RAS.
+Drew’s Observatory [DrO] (1847-57), Winsor Terrace, Cumberland Place, Southampton, established by John Drew in the garden of his home.
+Equipment was a 3¼-inch (fl 42-inch) Jones transit instrument (1835), and the ‘Beaufoy’ clock by Baker on loan from the RAS.
 With these he determined time very accurately, and for many years supplied it to the ships in the port.
-In 1847 he added a 3¾-inch Dollond equatorial.
+In 1847 he added a 5-foot Dollond equatorial (OG 3¾-inch).
 Between 1848 and 1853 he took regular meteorological observations, reported them, and was invited to become a founder member of the British Meteorological Society.
-Then his health began to fail (See: Weale 1851, p.64 for illustration; RAS Memoirs, X, 3, p.
-68; Howse 1986).
+Then his health began to fail (Weale 1851, 64; Obit., MNRAS, 18 (1858), 98; Howse 1986, 82).

 Markwick’s Observatory [MaOB](1905-14), Boscombe, established by E.E.
 Markwick for variable star and solar observations.
 It was equipped with a 2 3/4-inch (8cm) refractor mounted on a Wray equatorial mount and tripod. and an 8.5-inch (21.6cm) altazimuth Calver reflector and 4-inch Grubb equatorial refractor (Shears 2012c).